neekeetab/CachingPlayerItem/README.md

 # CachingPlayerItem #
 ### Stream and cache media content on your iOS device ###

 CachingPlayerItem is a subclass of AVPlayerItem.
 It allows you to play and cache audio and video files without having to download them twice.
-You can start to play a remote file immediately, without waiting it to be downloaded completely.
+You can start playing a remote file immediately, without waiting it to be downloaded completely.
 Once it is downloaded, you will be given an opportunity to store it for future use.

 ## Features ##
-- Works with both Swift 4.0 and 3.2
+- Works with both Swift 4 and 3.
 - Playing of both local and remote files is supported.
 You can also play previously cached files as Data objects straight from the memory.
 - Convenient notifications through a delegate mechanism.
 - CachingPlayerItem is a subclass of AVPlayerItem with a custom loader.
 So you still have the power of AVFoundation Framework: for most situations you can treat CachingPayerItem as AVPlayerItem.